Top of the page

 Get specialized care if you need it.
 For example:

-Medicines do not cure ME/CFS.
+Medicines don't cure ME/CFS.
 But they can help relieve your symptoms.

-There are safe non-traditional treatments that can relieve pain and stress, ease muscle tension, help you feel better and healthier, and improve your outlook and quality of life.
+There are safe non-traditional treatments that can relieve pain and stress, ease muscle tension, and help you feel better and healthier.

 Some popular complementary treatments include:

 Some people may try different diets or natural health products to help manage their symptoms.
-This is because they may notice new sensitivities to certain foods and chemicals.
 If you try a new diet or natural health product, pay attention to how your body and symptoms respond to it.
-It may help to work closely with your doctor to figure out what works best for you and your symptoms.
+It may help to work closely with your doctor to figure out what works best for you.

 To learn more about Healthwise, visit Healthwise.org.